How ethical is your bank?

-Some ethical banks practice a policy of transparency.
-That is, they attempt to be very open and honest with their customers about every aspect of the business.
+Some ethical banks also practice a policy of transparency.
+That is, they attempt to be very open and honest with their customers about every aspect of their business.

-The UK has a number of ethical banks, as well as many that might be better described as "more ethical than average".
+The UK has a number of ethical banks, as well as many that could be described as 'more ethical than average'.

-Triodos Bank: Pride themselves on their ethical policy and a reputation for 'total transparency'.
+Triodos Bank: This bank prides itself on its ethical policy and reputation for 'total transparency'.

-The Co-operative Bank: The only high street bank in the UK with an explicit ethical policy.
+The Co-operative Bank: This is the only high street bank in the UK with an explicit ethical policy.

 They have rejected more than £1 billion worth of loan applications since they adopted their ethical policy in 1992.

-But they've had a rough few years - at one point their whole future was in question - and while their refreshed ethical policy is supposedly stronger than ever, there are still questions to be answered.
+However, they've suffered a difficult period- at one point their whole future was in question - and while their refreshed ethical policy is supposedly stronger than ever, there are still questions to be answered.

-Handelsbanken: The Swedish bank has been operating in the UK since 1982, with 150 decentralised, independent branches.
+Handelsbanken: This Swedish bank has been operating in the UK since 1982, with over 200 decentralised, independent branches.

-The ethical slant comes from the fact Handelsbanken promote responsible lending.
-Each branch really gets to know its customer base and local community, allowing it to make ethically sound lending decisions on a case by case basis.
+This means that each branch gets to know its customer base and local community, allowing it to make ethically sound lending decisions on a case-by-case basis.

-TSB: Since their relaunch, TSB have made a great deal of their desire to be the "local bank", harking back to the very early days of the original Trustee Savings Banks, which were largely independent of each other and served only their immediate area.
+TSB: Since their relaunch in September 2013, TSB have made a great deal of their desire to be the UK's 'local bank', harking back to the very early days of the original Trustee Savings Banks, which were largely independent of each other and served only their immediate area.

-Ecology Building Society: Use customers' savings to support only mortgage lending on properties and projects that respect the environment.
+Ecology Building Society: This bank is dedicated to using customers' savings to support mortgage lending on properties and projects that respect the environment.